anxkhn/system-design/08 - API Paradigms.md

 # API Paradigms

+API stands for **Application Programming Interface**

 ## REST APIs

-- REST stands for Representational State of Transfer
+- REST stands for REpresentational State of Transfer
 - Stateless, meaning the server doesn't store any information about the client
-- Uses HTTP methods (GET, POST, PUT, DELETE) to interact with resources
+- Uses HTTP methods (GET, POST, PUT/PATCH, DELETE) to interact with resources
 - Resources are identified by URIs (Uniform Resource Identifiers)
 - HTTP status codes are used to indicate the outcome of a request
 - JSON (JavaScript Object Notation) is a popular data format used in REST APIs